joedenson/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive is fluid and adapts to the size of the screen no matter what the target device.
+Adaptive design uses static layouts based on breakpoints which don't respond once they're initially loaded.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is designing or building an online experience for mobile before designing it for the desktop Web or other devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It establishes the baseline font-size for the page to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+It's a program that processes its input data to produce output that is used as input to another program like a compiler

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Organization and doing more with less.
+I have no trouble with this concept.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.